Microsoft/azure-docs.hu-hu/articles/active-directory/develop/tutorial-v2-windows-desktop.md

 Ebben a szakaszban a MSAL használatával kap tokent a Microsoft Graph API-hoz.

-1. A *MainWindow.XAML.cs* fájlban adja hozzá a MSAL hivatkozást a osztályhoz:
+1. A *MainWindow.
+XAML. cs* fájlban adja hozzá a MSAL vonatkozó hivatkozást a osztályhoz:

     ```csharp
     using Microsoft.Identity.Client;